MHSarikahya/MALDI-IMS-Script/README.md

 on previously published and non-published datasets to confirm usability across several matrices, including Norharmane, DPH, FMP-10, ZnO, among others.

 Tested on different computers with MATLAB 2019a and up.
+MSIreader was used to select regions to generate datasets, but other software also works.

 Runtime is approximately 3 minutes to analyze 1000 excel files that contain >25000 m/z values.